Nardwacht/assessment-sition/README.md

 All tablet or desktop specific rules will overwrite this baseline by using media queries later on.
 The navbar has a different color scheme on desktop for example, and the font sizes change on the different viewports.
 The amount of items in the grid also changes of course, so I had to change the grid-column for that.

+### 4. Creating the product detail page
+Because there was no design provided for this page and I was free to create my own design, that is exactly what I did.
+I created a design for mobile, tablet and desktop in Figma https://www.figma.com/design/4jCUg24aQrdSsszT1TSaDd/assessment-sition-product-details-page?node-id=0-1&t=1FeQORQMEDqBI2Eu-1 so I have some more structure in how I can approach writing the code.
+Some new things needed to be implemented, like a color and size selector, as well as a "add to cart" button.